hallleedustin-alt/SentinelLite/README.md

 # SentinelLite

-A lightweight Python security-log anomaly detector built as a portfolio project.
+A lightweight Python security-log anomaly detector for prioritizing unusual authentication and activity events.

 SentinelLite combines **feature engineering**, **Isolation Forest anomaly detection**, and simple explainable security rules to identify suspicious events in authentication and